reliablerascal/fl-legislation-etl/README.md

 * add filtering by bill topic (education, environment)- demonstration using a small sample of ~10 manually categorized bills
 * add a legend

-Following are some additional goals for developing this data pipeline.
+Following are some data pipeline maintenance tasks:
+* Add documentation for all calculated fields in p_* layer
-* Continue reconciling and review counts of all roll calls, legislators, bills, etc.
+* Continue reconciling recordcounts and account for all disparities between tables
+* Continue cleaning up code by removing temp calculation variables and renaming calculation variables for clarity
+* Automate API requests via Github actions to keep legislative voting data up-to-date
+* Deploy Postgres database to Heroku (for testing), updated Shiny app to Shiny (for testing), and then both to Azure (for production)

+And some expansions to the data pipeline:
 * Incorporate district-level partisan leanings based on past election results
 * Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
 * Incorporate district-level census demographics
-* Automate API requests via Github actions to keep legislative voting data up-to-date
-* Deploy Postgres database to Heroku (for testing), updated Shiny app to Shiny (for testing), and then both to Azure (for production)